Cybersecurity-LINKS/mediterraneus-frontend/README.md

-# Connector Implementation for the Mediterraneus Protocol
+# Marketplace Implementation for the Mediterraneus Protocol

 ## IOTA Identity Framework
 The identity bindings include all the modules needed for creating and managing a self sovereign identity.